dhanubalde/ecommerce-admin/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Next.js

+# Install and configure Next.js.

+Create project
+Start by creating a new Next.js project using create-next-app:

+npx create-next-app@latest my-app --typescript --tailwind --eslint

+Run the CLI

+Run the shadcn-ui init command to setup your project:

+npx shadcn-ui@latest init

+Now first goto Google Search

+type command:
+clerl authentication then register your gmail account

+then install the following to your terminal: npm install @clerk/nextjs

+then run the following command: npm i --D prisma

+npm install @prisma/client

+npx prisma init

+goto planetscale.com register your gmail account